 How will we know if we’re heading toward this world?

-Below are indicators to monitor over the next year to help us understand whether we might be approaching such a future.
-I break each indicator down into one or more metrics to be forecasted on Foretell.
-You can propose additional metrics for these indicators here.
+Below are predictors to monitor over the next year to help us understand whether we might be approaching such a future.
+I break each predictor down into one or more metrics to be forecasted on Foretell.
+You can propose additional metrics for these predictors here.

 |AI R&D more focused on surveillance-related topics||Publications in the field of computer vision |